flox/nixexprs/docs/builders.md

 ## `flox.pythonPackages.buildPythonApplication`

 Creates a Python application from an auto-updating reference to a repository.
-Because this function doesn't return any Python modules, it is intended to be used for the definition of a channels `./pkgs/<name>/default.nix` files.
+Note that this function doesn't return any Python modules, making in unfit for use in `pythonPackages/<name>/default.nix`.

+**For files:** `pkgs/<name>/default.nix`

 #### Inputs
 See [`flox.pythonPackages.buildPythonPackage`](#floxpythonpackagesbuildpythonpackage) for documentation of this functions arguments, they take exactly the same inputs.
 See nixpkgs [`pythonPackages.buildPythonApplication` documentation](https://nixos.org/manual/nixpkgs/stable/#buildpythonapplication-function) for more info on the difference between the two.